DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 would do in each scenario.
 Creativity and thinking outside the box (i.e., exact rules) is encouraged.

-Different Adventures might involve exploring the world, interacting with the locals, or resolving conflicts with opposing forces in combat.
-Adventures may contain a mix of all of these elements, or be primarily focused on one specific area.
-These scenarios will also be determined by the actions and choices of you and the other players at the table.

-During an Adventure, the GM might announce an **Epic Event**, a series of trials meant to represent actions the party might have to take to navigate through a tense scenario.
+The GM might announce an **Epic Event**, a series of trials in a tense scenario.

 - The GM will reveal a Target Card and the Difficulty Range.
 One or more players can volunteer and decide which skill they want to use for the relevant check.